jonasblunck/ccm/README.md

 ## Building the code

-1. Open ccm.sln in Visual Studio 2022
+1. Install .NET 8 SDK and runtime
-2. Build
+2. Build by running: 'dotnet build'
-3. Run unit tests (optional)
+3. Run tests by running: 'dotnet test'

 ## Running the tool on Mac OS X